equinix/terraform-equinix-network-edge/examples/nginx-cluster/README.md

 Note that this example may create resources which cost money.
 Run 'terraform destroy' when you don't need these resources.

-## Variables

-See <https://registry.terraform.io/modules/equinix-labs/network-edge-device-nginx/equinix/latest?tab=inputs> for a description of all variables.

-## Outputs

-See <https://registry.terraform.io/modules/equinix-labs/network-edge-device-nginx/equinix/latest?tab=outputs> for a description of all outputs.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements